Equipping newly-promoted managers with vital, practical and immediately applicable skills, among a supportive community of peers.Download PDF

 “I had an exit interview with our Senior Account Manager yesterday.
 She said that she’s noticed a big shift in my leadership and management style since the programme – mainly in terms of confidence and clarity of feedback, which was really good to hear – so thank you for making that happen!”

-Our next programme cohorts launch in October 2019.
-Places cost £2400 + VAT with concessions for YCN members and early-bird places available.
+Our next programme cohorts launch in January and February 2020.
+Places cost £2800 + VAT with concessions for YCN members and early-bird places available.

 Wednesday morning group